5monkeys/djedi-json.js/README.md

 # Documentation
 ## Using the CMS in an admin.

-The CMS has two main components,  a Preview, displaying the results/editable parts of your CMS.
-This has to be wrapped in `CMS` to work. `CMS` is basically a ContextProvider, allowing you to append your own children that consume `CMSContext`.
+The CMS has two main components,  a <Preview/>, displaying the results/editable parts of your CMS, and a `<CMS/>` component providing context.
+The Preview has to be wrapped in `<CMS/>` to work. `<CMS/>` is basically a ContextProvider, allowing you to append your own children that consume `CMSContext`.

-CMS needs just a `config` to work, but if you want to continue on a previously saved document this is passed as `tree`.
+CMS only needs a `config` to work, but if you want to continue on a previously saved document this is passed as `tree`.
 ```
 import { CMS, createConfig, Preview } from 'djedi-json';